Recipes for Giving by Diane Morgan

 Find this delightful homage to homemade goodness, Gifts Cooks Love: Recipes for Giving on Amazon.com!

-I received a copy of the book, Gifts Cooks Love: Recipes for Giving from the sponsor in order to facilitate an honest review.
+I received a copy of the book Gifts Cooks Love: Recipes for Giving from the sponsor to facilitate an honest review.
 No other compensation was received.
 The opinions are my own and in no way were influenced by the sponsor.
-Others experience may vary.
+Others’ experiences may vary.